valera-rozuvan/react-webpack-starter/README.md

 PORT=8001
 ```

 to the end of `.env` file.
 Replace `8001` with the desired port number.

-### Redux DevTools

-This project includes the wonderful [Redux DevTools](https://github.com/reduxjs/redux-devtools) extension out of the box for development purposes.
-This means you can use the Redux browser extension to view the Redux store in live mode.
-See [Redux DevTools Extension](https://github.com/reduxjs/redux-devtools/tree/main/extension#installation) guide for installation instructions.

-For production build, this is skipped.
-The extension code is not included in the built bundle.
+Now, you should be able to access the local site via the desired port [localhost:8001](http://localhost:8001/).

 ### Generating a build for debugging